sarrabenyahia/datamuse/README.md

 <br>

 ## About the Project
 The following project is realized as part of the Linux course given by the MoSEF Master at the University of Paris 1 Panthéon-Sorbonne.
 The main goal is to deploy an app with Docker or with a simple shell file.
-This was very challenging and really cool to realize!
+We have decided to make an NLP model based on TF-IDF to make recommendations from opendata.paris.fr

 In this repository, you will find the following elements:
-* A canva presentation 'French Rap Data Analytics' to explain the purpose of our project.
+* A canva presentation 'Datamuse' to explain the purpose of our project.
 * A Docker-compose.yml which orchestrates the containers.
 * Some Docker Images each folder corresponds to an Image to build (with Python)):
     * collect_from_spotify_api : Request data from Spotify with Python (with Spotipy package)